SalvationDevelopment/YGOSalvation-Server/readme.md

 Install [Node JS](https://nodejs.org/en/) this will also install `node` and `npm` to your commandline, download or clone the program from this repository.
 Navigate to that folder in `cmd` or `terminal`.
 Run the following commands:

 * `npm install -g istanbul` installs the code coverage check system.
-* `npm install -g mocha`  installs the test harnss.
+* `npm install -g mocha`  installs the test harness.
 * A local private IRC server is also recommended.

 This will setup a run enviroment  you a test harnesses.

-Next download and install [YGOCore](https://github.com/SalvationDevelopment/YGOCore) follow its readme instuctions carefully to compile.
-Place the executable and its dependencies in `server/ygocore`.
-Place a copy of `ygopro` in `server/http/ygopro`.
-Make sure the config files in the `ygocore` directory are pointing to the correct locations.
-Refer to the YGOCore documentation.
-Congrats you know have a fully functional server you are not allowed to use except for development reasons, please refer to the license.
-Open `client\interface\js\configuration.js` set `mode` to `development`, the launcher will now connect to this new server.
+To run the system use `node server`.
+This will create a version of the system on your desktop at http://localhost.

 ## Licensing
 **Do not use our software without our permission.** It is ment for use at http://ygopro.us if you want to use this software for something please leave open an issue explaining your intended use and we will write you a custom licence.